Epidural pain relief during labour

 Epidurals are very safe.
 The overall risk of serious problems for mother or baby is extremely low.
 The important epidural risks and side-effects are outlined below, and your anaesthetist should go through these with you prior to putting in your epidural.

+Common side effects of an epidural are shivering or a mild fever.
+Epidurals do not cause backache.
+This is usually related to pregnancy and the positions of labour itself.
 The following epidural risk list is adapted from the Epidural Information Card (2008) available from the website of the Obstetric Anaesthetists’ Association (OAA).
 Your local maternity hospital may have slightly different statistics.
 Ask your anaesthetist if you wish to discuss them.

 |Risk or Side Effect||Chances of this happening||Is it common or rare?||Possible treatment|